Yuheshpandian/369-CSS-EFFECTS/README.md

 ## 🎯 **Objective**

-To deliver immense `css` knowledge in form of simple concepts and code snippets to create basic css effects that are essential in the developments of crazy websites.
+369-CSS-EFFECTS aims to provide extensive CSS knowledge through simple concepts and code snippets.
+The objectives include:

-- To help Web dev's to understand basic `CSS` concepts
+- Helping web developers understand basic CSS concepts.
-- To provide useful css code snippets of wonderful effects
+- Offering useful CSS code snippets for creating impressive effects.
-- To also expose programmers to new concepts of **CSS** & HTML
+- Introducing programmers to new concepts in CSS and HTML.
-- And many more under the hood

 <br>

 ## 📃 **Prerequisites**

+To make the most of 369-CSS-EFFECTS, you should have:

-- Basic Knowledge in HTML & CSS, so that learning and creating new css effects is easier and helpful.
+- Basic knowledge of HTML & CSS.
-- A code editor to trial out the awesome css effects
+- A code editor for experimenting with CSS effects.
-- And basic error solving ability, in case of you facing any issues in implementing these effects.
+- Basic problem-solving skills for addressing any issues encountered during implementation.

 <br>

 ## 🫵🏻 **What you should do**

-Open the `CSS-EFFECTS` Folder to delve into the learning of wonderful css effects.
-Then navigate to any folder with the effect name mentioned as its title that you're looking for are feel interested.
-Then give a look onto the code in both `index.html` & `style.css` and try to understand it.
-Then implement them in your upcoming web projects.
+Explore the `CSS-EFFECTS` folder to access various CSS effects.
+Navigate to the folder with the effect name you're interested in, examine the `index.html` & `style.css` files, and try to understand the code.
+Implement these effects in your web projects.

 <br>